TommasoTarchi/autoRNAseq/README.md

     `.counts.txt`.

 10. Splicing analysis:
-    - Files with differential splicing data, saved into `splicing_dir` with extention `.txt`.
+    - Files with differential splicing data, saved into `splicing_dir`/"comparison_name" with extention `.txt`.
-    - `summary.txt` containing summary of all differential splicing events detected, saved into `splicing_dir`.
+    - `summary.txt` containing summary of all differential splicing events detected, saved into `splicing_dir`/"comparison_name".
-    - `.rmats` files with summary of BAM processing, saved into `splicing_dir`.
+    - `.rmats` files with summary of BAM processing, saved into `splicing_dir`/"comparison_name".

 11. Results Summary:
     - html reports of all steps run, saved into `report_dir`.